Watchers Council – Coven Room – Moments Later

 The pilot began to smile and tried to say in choppy English, “St. Nicholas.
 Yeah, yeah, North Pole.”

-"See?"
-Rowena told Kennedy as she motioned to the pilot.
-"Everyone knows Santa Claus."
+“See?”
+Rowena told Kennedy, motioning to the pilot.
+“Everyone knows Santa Claus.”

 “Whoa!”
 Kennedy shouted from the back seat as the cabin dropped a few feet.

 The engine’s noise grew louder, and the pilot grabbed his radio saying, “Критическое положение!”

 “Машинная неудача. Я должен сажать самолет,” he replied.

 The plane began to nose-dive toward the ground, which was coming up toward them faster and faster.

 “Oh my God,” Rowena said, almost under her breath.
 She held onto the chair arms, bracing herself.

 The pilot pulled on the controls with all his strength.
 He leveled the plane out, but not before it went racing toward the forest in front of them.
 The plane skidded along until it slammed into some trees.